Pharmr/almace-scaffolding/_app/_pages/about.md

 Get meds and have them shipped to you

 # 📲
-Check in on the regular via our app
+Check in on the regular via our `followup`

 # 💬
 Ask your doctor questions as they arise